* Dollar index hovers near 10-month peak after rally

 Analysts at BNP Paribas expect payrolls to increase by 225,000.
 “Data in line with our forecasts should leave markets focused on the possibility that the Fed begins tightening policy in the first half of 2015 rather than waiting to Q3, keeping US front-end rates and the USD supported,” they wrote in a note to clients.

-Working against the common currency was data that showed annual inflation in the euro zone fell in July to its lowest since the height of the financial crisis in 2009.
+Sentiment toward the common currency was dampened on Thursday by data that showed annual inflation in the euro zone fell in July to its lowest since the height of the financial crisis in 2009.

 That should keep the risk of deflation on policymakers’ radar, although it is unlikely to spur the European Central Bank into immediate policy action when it meets next week.